Iran closes border to Iraq, flights stop amid violent unrest

 BAGHDAD (AP) — Iran closed its land borders to Iraq as flights to the country halted Tuesday amid violence in Baghdad following an influential Shiite cleric’s announcement he would resign from politics.

-The death toll rose to 20 Iraqis on Tuesday after the unrest erupted the previous day, according to a senior medical official.
+The death toll rose to 22 Iraqis on Tuesday after the unrest erupted the previous day, according to two medical officials.

 Iraq’s military said four rockets were launched into the heavily fortified Green Zone, the seat of Iraq’s government where armed clashes raged overnight between a militia royal to Iraqi cleric Muqtada al-Sadr and Iraqi security forces.